dashygo097/Vopts/README.md

 ./test.sh
 ```

-Make sure that your tb file located in /build and to end with xxx_tb.v(or xxx_tb.v) and dumpfile to be named as xxx.vcd
+Make sure that your tb file located in build/ and to end with xxx_tb.v(or xxx_tb.sv) and dumpfiles are named as xxx.vcd

 ## References